trgill/snapm/README.md

 setup command.
 See `python setup.py --help` for detailed information on the available options and commands.

+The `snapm` command uses the [boom boot manager][5] to manage boot entries for the snapshots that it creates.
+If installing `snapm` manually, Install `boom`
+first: either from your distribution repositories or the upstream Git repo.
+Snapshot manager is tested with boom-1.6.0 and later.

 ### Building an RPM package
 A spec file is included in the repository that can be used to build RPM packages of snapm.
 The packit service is also enabled for new pull requests and will